The Day of Your Consular Interview

 Be careful of the possibility of crime around U.S. embassies and consulates.
 Local criminals know exactly where the consulates are and they know that many people going for interviews are carrying sizable sums of money.
 Take whatever precautions are appropriate in your country.
 Watch out for con artists who hang around the consulate, trying to convince applicants that they will not get through the front door unless they hand over some money first.

-Upon Entry Into the Consulate
+Upon Entry Into the Embassy or Consulate

-Here is what will likely happen when you arrive at the consulate for your interview.
+Here is what will likely happen when you arrive at the embassy or consulate for your interview.
 First, a clerk will check the packet of forms and other items that you have brought along, to make everything required is there.

 Next, a consular officer will meet with you, place you under oath, and review the contents of your application.
 Many consulates now conduct interviews through bulletproof glass windows that make you feel as if you are in a bank (or a prison).